Shiva (1989 Telugu film): Filming

-Several romantic scenes with Nagarjuna and Amala were initially filmed at Ushakiron Movies in Secunderabad.
-Dissatisfied with the results, Varma reshot them at the Osman Ali House.
 Mugur Sundar choreographed the songs, and "Anando Brahma" was filmed at the Borra Caves in Visakhapatnam.
-The film crew had to crawl into the caves, making Siva the first Telugu film shot in its interiors.
+The film crew had to crawl into the caves, making Shiva the first Telugu film shot in its interiors.
 The remaining songs were filmed on sets at Annapurna Studios.
 Srinivasa Rao filmed his scenes in one day.
 The fights, choreographed by Varma, featured hand-to-hand combat and attacks with hooks as he was trained in kickboxing.